 Example: “On the Tuner FM screen, a button should be provided to select different stations”

-The above requirements are recorded and documented in requirement management tools, like IBM DOORS, HP QC.
-Sometimes organizations have their custom-made requirement management tools to reduce cost.
+The above requirements are recorded and documented in requirement management tools, like IBM DOORS, and HP QC.
+Sometimes organizations have their custom-made requirement management tools to reduce costs.

 Let us now look into the process of converting Business requirements to Software Requirements (functional and non-functional).